This Countertop Material Is More Durable and Colorful Than the Boldest of Marbles

 The natural material comes from—you guessed it—volcanoes, and its seemingly endless perks have been capturing the hearts of interior designers.
 After it’s quarried, the volcanic rock is glazed at extremely high temperatures, which makes it super-durable: It’s nonporous, so it doesn’t stain or scratch easily, and it won’t damage if you set a hot pan on top of it.
 But probably the biggest draw of all is that it comes in just about every color imaginable.
 We’ve spotted shades from lemon yellow and soft lilac to cobalt blue and cherry red.

 The only catch is, lava stone isn’t cheap.
 In fact, it’s more expensive than fancier slabs of marble, coming in around $250 to $300 per square foot.
 The expense stems from the cost of shipping.
 Most lava stone comes from France or Italy, specifically near Auvergne and Mount Etna.
 The most prominent companies manufacturing and selling lava stone right now are Pyrolave (in France); Danish brands Made a Mano and File Under Pop, both of which source from Sicily; and Ranieri Lava Stone, also in Italy.
-But if you’ve got room in your budget for a splurge, we highly recommend going this route.
+If you’ve got room in your budget for a splurge, we highly recommend going this route.

 Lava stone’s vivid hues and high-shine finish add instant personality to kitchens and bathrooms—especially ones where the cabinets and walls are white.
 Here are some of the most creative applications of lava stone countertops we’ve seen so far.